Coopers Plains railway station

 Coopers Plains railway station is located on the Beenleigh line in Queensland, Australia.
 It serves the Brisbane suburb of Coopers Plains.

 History

 The station opened in 1885 at the same time as the line.
 In 2008, an upgrade of the station was completed as part of the Salisbury to Kuraby triplication project.
 This included converting the western platform to an island, and a new footbridge with lifts.

 Services

-Cooper Plains station is served by all stops Beenleigh line services from Beenleigh and Kuraby to Bowen Hills and Ferny Grove.
+Coopers Plains station is served by all stops Beenleigh line services from Beenleigh and Kuraby to Bowen Hills and Ferny Grove.
 Some services terminate at Platform 2.